jmdodd/levelup/_posts/2015-04-30-start-here.md

 [https://codex.wordpress.org/Debugging_in_WordPress](https://codex.wordpress.org/Debugging_in_WordPress)

 ## Assignment
-Install \*AMP and WordPress on your computer as the local site `wordpress.dev`.
+Install your choice of \*AMP and WordPress on your computer as the local site `wordpress.dev`.

 Test your debugging setup by creating a test PHP file in your web directory and logging errors to your `error_log`.